Writers work so hard to get published — we can forget that some publishing scenarios are like bad marriages you spend years trying to get out of.

 The contract promised worldwide distribution, but the book was never available anywhere except a few bookstores in San Jose, Costa Rica’s capitol.
 You couldn’t order it online.
 To order it by mail you had to send a pre-paid money order to Costa Rica and pay for shipping.
 Lack of availability means lack of sales, which means the big artistic gamble — all the time and effort you put into making something — isn’t paying any dividends.

 Finally fed up, I looked into suing him for multiple breaches of contract to regain rights to the book (National Writers Union can help with such grievances, even with publishers abroad).
 I had a lawyer in Costa Rica.
 I was ready to spend time and money to get my manatee back.
 The owner must have sensed it.
-He wrote to say because I was such a pill he was officially declaring the book out of print.
+He wrote to say because I was such a demanding pill, he was officially declaring the book out of print.

 What I suppose was meant to be a punishment was actually the best news possible.
 Now, finally, eight years later, the book belongs to me and the illustrator.
 It’s not the best time to be shopping around a manuscript.
 But I am nevertheless giddy with relief and possibility.